Cacsjep/acap_missing_features_docs/docs/features.md

 Design automation visually by dragging nodes onto a canvas and wiring them together.
 Includes Axis device nodes, HTTP/JSON utilities, Lua scripting, device management (per-device credentials, snapshots/resolutions reused across nodes), and type-safe wiring with per-node help.

+#### Scene Analysis Triggers

+Define area and line triggers on a live stream, watch Axis scene-metadata overlays, and delete/rename shapes before saving the configuration.
+The feature listens on `/metadata_trigger`, lets you filter by score or class, and visualizes every bounding box with color-coded corners and text labels (see `flow/scene_analysis.md` for a walkthrough).

 #### Image to SD Card

 Automatically saves an image whenever a specified event occurs (for example, during motion detection).
 You can configure both the retention period and the maximum storage capacity (in GB) to suit your requirements.
 With built-in video generation, snapshots can be transformed into a timelapse sequence—ideal for long-term observation and quick playback of key events.